Enric Boix-Adsera

 My research focuses on building a mathematical science of deep learning.
 My goal is to understand the fundamental mechanisms driving how neural networks learn, in order to enable more efficient and more trustworthy AI systems.

-Previously (in reverse-chronological order) I completed a postdoc at MIT Math and Harvard CMSA, was a Simons Fellow in the Large Language Models program at UC Berkeley, and obtained a PhD in EECS at MIT advised by Guy Bresler and Philippe Rigollet.
+Bio: Previously (in reverse-chronological order) I completed a postdoc at MIT Math and Harvard CMSA, was a Simons Fellow in the Large Language Models program at UC Berkeley, and obtained a PhD in EECS at MIT advised by Guy Bresler and Philippe Rigollet.
 During my PhD I was generously supported by an NSF Graduate Research Fellowship, a Siebel Fellowship, and an Apple AI/ML fellowship.
 I received my undergraduate degree in mathematics from Princeton University, where I was advised by Emmanuel Abbe.

 Publications [sorted by year | sorted by topic]